aixiansheng/go-dispatch/Readme.md

 They are useful in designing systems that need to perform actions when an unknown quantity of asynchronously generated tasks have completed.

-Here's an example of a simulated Hotel service that opens for business, accepts guests for a period of time, stops accepting new guests at some point, and then closes when all of the guests have checked out.
+Here's an example of a simulated-hotel service that opens for business, accepts guests for a period of time, stops accepting new guests at some point, and then closes when all of the guests have checked out.

 ```